 While theories of positive manifestation have been around since the 19th century, the best-selling 2006 book The Secret, by Rhonda Byrne, was one of the first publications to bring this theory into the modern mainstream.
 Byrne’s foundational principle was “All thoughts turn into things eventually.”

 From there, the law of attraction has taken many different forms.
 Some methods for manifesting change involve a set of specific directions, such as repeating something 33 times.
 Others focus on visualization, sound frequency, or sets of numbers that supposedly have special power.

-But does manifesting work?
+But is manifesting real?
 The answer, according to scientists and mental health experts, is no. Positive manifestation is what’s known as pseudoscience—it sounds a little like science, but it’s not.
-Our thoughts can change how we feel and how we behave, but they can’t control what happens outside of us.
+Yes, our thoughts can change how we feel and how we behave, but they can’t control what happens outside of us.